vvolkl/doc-cvmfs/cpt-releasenotes.rst

 * Support for Metalink server discovery

 * Several fixes in the fuse internals, for example the page cache tracker

+* Reloading of CVMFS after package upgrades is now done via a daemon to avoid blocking the package transaction

 As with previous releases, upgrading clients should be seamless just by